Fedjmike/mini-c/readme.md

     ccself tests/triangular.c
     gcc -m32 a.s -o triangular; triangular 5; [ $? -eq 15 ]

 If you are on Windows, you will need to checkout the `windows` branch.
+On 64 bit Linux, you may need to `sudo apt-get install gcc-multilib` to be able to compile and run the 32 bit code.

 Related
 =======